pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     relation holds only if `A` is coalesced (`A.values()` would throw an exception otherwise).

-8. The fill-value of an element-wise n-ary operation on sparse tensors with different fill-values is equal to the result of applying the operation to the fill-values of the sparse tensors.
+8. The fill value of an element-wise n-ary operation on sparse tensors with different fill values is equal to the result of applying the operation to the fill values of the sparse tensors.

     For instance (`*` represents unspecified element),

     ```
-    A = [[1, *], [3, 4]]                  # A fill-value is 2
+    A = [[1, *], [3, 4]]                  # A fill value is 2
-    B = [[*, 6], [*, 8]]                  # B fill-value is 7
+    B = [[*, 6], [*, 8]]                  # B fill value is 7
-    A + B = [[1 + 4, 2 + 4], [*, 6 + 8]]  # A + B fill-value is 2 + 7 = 9
+    A + B = [[1 + 4, 2 + 4], [*, 6 + 8]]  # A + B fill value is 2 + 7 = 9
     ```

-9. Existing PyTorch functions that support sparse tensor as inputs, need to be updated for handling the defined fill-values.
+9. Existing PyTorch functions that support sparse tensor as inputs, need to be updated for handling the defined fill values.
 This will be implemented in two stages:

-    1. All relevant functions need to check for zero fill-value.
-If a non-zero fill-value is used, raise an exception.
+    1. All relevant functions need to check for zero fill value.
+If a nonzero fill value is used, raise an exception.

        For instance:

        ```C++
        TORCH_CHECK(A.fill_value().nonzero().numel() == 0,
-                   "The <function> requires a sparse tensor with zero fill-value, got ",
+                   "The <function> requires a sparse tensor with zero fill value, got ",
                    A.fill_value());
        ```

-       This check ensures that the existing functions will not produce silently incorrect results when user passes a sparse tensor with non-zero fill-value as an input while the function assumes it to be zero.
+       This check ensures that the existing functions will not produce silently incorrect results when user passes a sparse tensor with nonzero fill value as an input while the function assumes it to be zero.

-       For discussion: Since the zero fill-value check is required in all functions supporting sparse inputs, we may need a more efficient way than `.nonzero().numel() == 0` to determine if a tensor contains only zeros.
+       For discussion: Since the zero fill value check is required in all functions supporting sparse inputs, we may need a more efficient way than `.nonzero().numel() == 0` to determine if a tensor contains only zeros.
 This efficiency issue is relevant only for hybrid tensors with a large dense part.

-    2. Update the related functions to handle non-zero fill-values of input sparse tensors correctly.
+    2. Update the related functions to handle nonzero fill values of input sparse tensors correctly.

-       For instance, consider a matrix multiplication of two sparse tensors `A` and `B` with fill-values `a` and `b`, respectively, then the `matmul` operation can be expanded as follows:
+       For instance, consider a matrix multiplication of two sparse tensors `A` and `B` with fill values `a` and `b`, respectively, then the `matmul` operation can be expanded as follows:

        ```python